siddhantgarodia/Web-Crawler-AI-Chatbot/README.md

-# MOSDAC Crawler — README
+# Web Crawler AI Chatbot

-A short guide to the MOSDAC crawler project: architecture, pipeline, modules, Playwright usage, outputs, and how to run it on Windows (PowerShell).
+A short guide to the AI crawler project: architecture, pipeline, modules, Playwright usage, outputs, and how to run it on Windows.

 ## Project overview